 Preheat oven to 325 degrees.

 Pour the wet ingredients onto the dry ingredients and mix well.
 (Yes, it will become moist.
 It is an arm workout.)

 Put a Silpat into a 12" by 17" jelly roll pan.
 Spread the dough evenly into the pan.
 Cook for 30 minutes.
 The result will be a lot like a brownie.

 Remove it from the oven and let it cool for 20 minutes.
 Reduce the oven temperature to 300 degrees.
 Wash and dry the Silpat and pan so they are ready to use again.

-Cut the brownie into three lengthwise strips.
-Cut one-and-a-half of these widthwise into small rectangles, arranging these on the pan with each small rectangle lying on its side so it will dry quickest while baking.
-(That will fill the pan.)
+Cut the brownie into two lengthwise strips.
+Cut these widthwise into rectanglar biscotti pieces, arranging these on the pan with each piece lying on its side so it will dry quickest while baking.
+(This might requite a second baking pan.)

 Bake a second time at 300 degrees for about 40 minutes, turning each piece over after 20 minutes.
 The finished biscotti should be dry.
-Transfer to a bowl or cooling rack (even biscotti needs some air flow) and bake the second half of the batch.
+Transfer to a bowl or cooling rack (even biscotti needs some air flow).